 - A few chopped or torn fresh herbs – coriander, flat-leaf parsley or basil all work well

-- I x 125g drained can of Princes mackerel fillet in olive oil or brine (not the ones in sunflower oil which is high in polyunsaturates or the mustard or tomato sauces that usually contain hidden/high levels of sugars) OR one of those whole mackerel fillets from the chilled fish counter which has a higher omega-3 content
+- I x 125g drained can of mackerel fillet in olive oil or brine (not the ones in sunflower oil which is high in polyunsaturates or the mustard or tomato sauces that usually contain hidden/high levels of sugars) OR a whole mackerel fillets from the chilled fish counter which has a higher omega-3 content

 - Options: crumbled feta cheese (v low in carbs) or a tablespoon of cooked Puy lentils instead of the egg.
-Swap the mackerel for cooked or smoked salmon, also classified as an oily fish with beneficial omega-3 oils
+Swap the mackerel for cooked or smoked salmon which is also classified as an oily fish with beneficial omega-3 oils

 - Add the salad ingredients to your salad serving bowl.
-Serve it an attractive bowl if you can, it all adds to making the meal more satisfying experience.
+Serve it an attractive bowl if you can – it all adds to making the meal a more satisfying experience.
 Add a tablespoon of the dressing and gently toss the salad until each piece is thoroughly coated.